lucasjellema/gitpod-oracle-database/README.md

 sql sys/"TheSuperSecret1509!"@localhost:1521/xe as sysdba
 ```

-A database user has been setup with username DEV and password DEV_PW.
+A database user has been setup with username DEV and password DEV_PW and another one with APP/APPPW - both in PDB `XEPDB1`.
 A connection for this user is created in VS Code Oracle Developer Tools.
 Connect through SQLcl can be done using:

 ```
-sql DEV/DEV_PW@localhost:1521/xe
+sql DEV/DEV_PW@localhost:1521/XEPDB1
 ```